 - Choose Enter data about the relying party manually

-- For simplicity name it your company identifier e.g. mitchmurray
+- For simplicity name it the same as your vanity URL e.g. mitchmurray

 - Choose AD FS profile (the one that supports SAML 2.0)